Holmium: Properties

 Holmium is the eleventh member of the lanthanide series.
 In the periodic table, it appears in period 6, between the lanthanides dysprosium to its left and erbium to its right, and above the actinide einsteinium.

 Physical properties

 With a boiling point of 3000 K, holmium is the sixth most volatile lanthanide after ytterbium, europium, samarium, thulium and dysprosium.
 At standard temperature and pressure, holmium, like many of the second half of the lanthanides, normally assumes a hexagonally close-packed (hcp) structure.
 Its 67 electrons are arranged in the configuration [Xe] 4f^{11} 6s^{2}, so that it has thirteen valence electrons filling the 4f and 6s subshells.

 Holmium, like all of the lanthanides, is paramagnetic at standard temperature and pressure.
 However, holmium is ferromagnetic at temperatures below 19 K. It has the highest magnetic moment (10.6 μ_{B}) of any naturally occurring element and possesses other unusual magnetic properties.
-When combined with yttrium, it forms highly magnetic compounds.